Ali-Msk/Maze-Robot/README.md

 # Maze-Robot
-A boebot that finds its way through a maze using an ultrasonic sensor
+A boebot that finds its way through a maze using an ultrasonic, and two infrared sensors.